What are Benzodiazepines aka Benzos?

 Once the body has rid itself of the drug, a structured residential inpatient program can help the individual shed the addictive behavior patterns that have developed.
 During inpatient care the individual receives 24-hour support and a daily schedule consisting of an assortment of therapeutic activities.
 Group therapy, cognitive behavioral therapy, medication if needed, relaxation techniques, addiction education, and participation in a peer recovery community are common treatment interventions.

-The Treatment Specialist is a one-stop treatment locator resource that can guide an individual to the best detox program for benzodiazepine dependency.
+The Treatment Specialist will connect you to a treatment center that can guide an individual to the best detox program for benzodiazepine dependency.
 Safely detoxing from benzos in hospitals or residential treatment programs is always recommended.
-The Treatment Specialist can, at no charge, evaluate your treatment needs and locate the appropriate detox services.
+A Treatment Specialist can, at no charge, evaluate your treatment needs and locate the appropriate detox services.
 Our specialists will also conduct a free insurance benefit review so you will know in advance what your plan covers.
-For help with benzo detox, call The Treatment Specialist today at (866) 644-7911.
+For help with benzo detox, call to speak to a Treatment Specialist today at (866) 644-7911.